Jira AI recommendations in software projects

 How much does Jira AI cost?

 So, what’s the price tag on all of this?
-With Atlassian, it really depends on your subscription level.
+With Atlassian, it depends on your chosen subscription level to match your team size and needs.

 The native Rovo and Atlassian Intelligence features are included in the Jira Cloud Premium and Enterprise plans.
-They aren’t available if you’re on the Free or Standard tiers.
-This means that to get things like AI summaries and automated work breakdowns, you have to be on a pricier plan, which can start around $13.53 per user each month.
+These plans are designed for teams that need more advanced project management and AI capabilities, starting around $13.53 per user each month.

 It's about intelligent outcomes, not just tasks

 Jira AI recommendations are clearly more than just marketing fluff.
-If your team operates almost entirely within the Atlassian world, the native tools offer a decent starting point for breaking down tasks and getting quick summaries of ticket histories.
+Jira is a mature, reliable platform that powers thousands of companies, and its native tools offer a strong starting point for breaking down tasks and managing ticket histories.

-This is exactly what eesel AI is built for.
-It plugs into the tools you already use, learns from all your company’s information (not just what’s in Jira), and lets you test and deploy powerful AI workflows without the guesswork.
-You can get it set up in minutes, not months, and have full control over how your AI works.
+This is where eesel AI can help.
+It integrates with the Jira ecosystem, learning from your company's information to help you deploy powerful AI workflows.
+You can get it set up quickly and enjoy full control over how your AI works alongside your Jira projects.

 Ready to get more out of Jira? eesel AI connects to all your company knowledge, automates support in Jira Service Management, and helps your team solve issues faster.
 Start a free trial or book a demo to see how it works.